-Note: WorldShip® generates export documentation automatically.
+Note: WorldShip® can generate export documentation automatically.

 Items that are required on your commercial invoice include:

 - Name and address of shipper (seller) as shown on the address label, including a contact person and telephone number.

 - Name and address of consignee (ship to), including destination country and postcode, as shown on the address label.
 To help ensure prompt delivery, a contact person and telephone number must be included.